Al Charron

 Inducted into the Eastern Ontario wall of Fame, Ontario Rugby Hall of Fame, Ottawa Sports hall of Fame, Ontario Sport Hall of Fame and was recognised as being one of the top 100 athletes to come from Ottawa.

 Charron became Canada's third inductee into the World Rugby Hall of Fame in 2017, following Gareth Rees (inducted in 2011) and Heather Moyse (2016) in being so honoured.
-Charron finished his international career with 76 games player, 44 total points, and 9 tries scored.
+Charron finished his international career with 76 games played, 44 total points, and 9 tries scored.